 - FBA sellers shipped over 2 billion items.

 - Amazon sellers, from over 130 countries, fulfilled orders for customers in 185 countries.

 - The number of FBA sellers that reached $100,000 in sales grew by 30 percent.

-Customers conquered their online shopping fears.
-Internet retailers are taking over.
+Customers conquered their online shopping fears and Internet retailers are taking over.
 In the U.S. alone, experts expect the industry to reach $485 billion by 2021 — not to mention overseas opportunities.

 So, if you want to be America’s next rags-to-riches story, go where the shoppers are — online.